vechain/grant-program/applications/digital-village.md

 ### Ecosystem Fit
-* Our platform can help the VeChain ecosystem to launch their eNFTs and build communities around it using our village protocol, find utility for their assets in our metaverse, connect IRL NFTs to digital NFTs and learn how their customers are engaging with their eNFTs to develop sustainable IRL products which can resonate with their customers.
-Digital Village is a new social media for gen Z and the VeChain ecosystem can embrace the social connections to build new applications on top of the Village protocol social graph.
+* Our platform can help the VeChain ecosystem to launch their eNFTs and build communities around it using our Village Protocol, find utility for their assets in our metaverse, connect physical NFTs to digital NFTs, engage with the new generation and learn how their  customers are interacting with their digital products and services to develop sustainable physical supply chain  which can resonate with their customers.

+* Digital Village is a new social media for gen Z and the VeChain ecosystem can embrace the social connections to build new applications on top of the Village Protocol social graph interface.

 * Digital Village merges digital world with real world by tracing digital footprints of the users and goods.
-Digital village is currently in discussions with departments of sustainable development in several cities, luxury brands, and museums to take up residence and use Digital village to simulate human behavior for social betterment, tackle climate change, and build better societies.
-We allow our users to interact with these companies in the metaverse and physical spaces connecting these two different worlds through their digital footprints powered by the social blockchain technology of our platform.
-Digital Village can help brands envision the future of their brand and accelerate their innovations towards overall sustainability.
+Digital Village is currently in discussions with departments of sustainable development in several cities to take up residence and use Digital Village to simulate human behavior for social betterment, tackle climate change, and build better societies.

+* We allow our users to interact with these companies in the metaverse and physical spaces connecting these two different worlds through their digital footprints powered by the social graph  blockchain interface of our platform.
+Digital Village can help brands to envision the future of their brands, experiences, product offering, services and accelerate their innovations and overall sustainability goals into their supply chains.

+* Businesses developing on VeChain can add new revenue channels and  explore new business models

+* Developers can build dapps on VeChain and connect it to the Village Protocol social graph

+* Traditional companies can adapt Digital Village to gamify and better communicate their supply chain better to their customers by connecting it to Village Protocol

 <br/>